Floating-Point Usage on GitHub: A Large-Scale Study of Statically Typed Languages: Methodology

 \subsection{Downloading and Keyword Filtering}

-We download (step~6) the content of the filtered repositories using the hash of the latest commit on the main branch we retrieve in the previous step.
+We download (step~6) the content of the filtered repositories using the hash of the latest commit on the main branch we retrieved in the previous step.
 We exclude files not written in a statically typed language.
 We determine programming language using file extensions, as repositories do not contain metadata for mapping language to files.
 We then compute the number of lines of code and the number of words.

 We aim to retain files with functions operating on floating-point values.
 The most precise approach to identify these would be to infer the type of each individual operation, \ie{} run a type checker or type inference.
 This approach, however, would require special treatment and significant effort for each individual programming language.
 We instead choose an approximate, but more scalable, approach, and aim to identify functions with floating-point operations based on keywords used in the source code via regular expressions.
-Because the programming languages we are dealing with are all statically typed, we know that function signatures \TOCHECK{often} contain the types of the parameters and return values.
+Because the programming languages we are dealing with are all statically typed, we know that function signatures often contain the types of the parameters and return values.
 Hence, we search for floating-point types in the files using a regular expression.
 A problem encountered by this approach is the presence of type aliases, structures or classes that represent or contain floating-point values and that might be defined in other files.
 To mitigate this issue, we also look at other keywords related to floating-point computations, such as transcendental functions, rounding functions, and special values like NaN or infinity.
 Looking at the presence of transcendental functions is also interesting per se, as they are a feature that several floating-point verification tools aim to support.
+Finally, we examine the use of keywords related to arbitrary-precision floating-point computations to assess how frequently such features are used in practice.